lesgreys/deepASL/README.md

 # The ASL Project
-Applying machine learning techniques and convolutional neural nets to classify images of the American Sign Language (ASL) alphabet.
+Deploy deep learning technologies in computer vision to bridge the communication gap between the deaf and everyone else.
 This project contains several phases with long-term goals for real-world deployment.
 The intent is to have each subsequent phase build upon the previous phase.

 ![helloASL](images/helloasl2.jpg)

 **TL;DR**

-## Why ASL
+### Why ASL

 As a CODA, Child of Deaf Adult, for the record I have never used that term before until now, I have an intimate understanding of the communication problems between the deaf community and the rest of population.